trailofbits/osquery-extensions/README.md

 ## Contributing

 Do you have an idea for an osquery extension?
 Please [file an issue](https://github.com/trailofbits/osquery-extensions/issues/new) for it.
 We welcome contributions of bug fixes, feature requests, and extensions.
+For more information on how you can contribute, see our [Contributing Guidelines](https://github.com/trailofbits/osquery-extensions/blob/master/CONTRIBUTING.md)

 ## Troubleshooting